sysDrawnest/Two-Threads-Studio/frontend/docs/vite_migration_verification.md

 - **Application:** **Ready for continued development and deployment, subject to normal QA and performance testing.**
 - **Breaking Changes:** **0**

-The Two Threads Studio frontend build system is clean, fast, and optimized.
-We are ready to proceed to **Phase 6A (Admin Commerce Platform)**!
+The Two Threads Studio frontend build system is clean, fast, and optimized with path alias `@` support and vendor chunking.
+We are ready to move forward to **Phase 6A (Admin Commerce Platform)**!